-There are some ways that can help make meetings go well:
+Some ways can help make meetings go well:

-- Make sure everyone necessary will be able to attend the meeting. - The chairperson must plan the agenda in advance so that s/he knows what should be discussed and how long it will take. - Appoint a chairperson if there is no chairperson. - Make sure proper minutes are kept.
+- Make sure everyone necessary will be able to attend the meeting. - The chairperson must plan the agenda in advance so that they know what should be discussed and how long it will take. - Appoint a chairperson if there is no chairperson. - Make sure proper minutes are kept.